graphql/graphql-spec/rfcs/FragmentArguments.md

 implementation did not require it, given the Overlapping Fields Can Be Merged changes that protect against mis-merged fields.

+This validation rule may end up being more strict than required, but it would be easier to relax the rule than make it more strict later.

 # Implementation

 This proposal is implemented completely in